feathersui/feathersui-starling/documentation/help/markdown/slider.md

 ### Track(s) and Layout

-The slider's track is made from either one or two buttons, depending on the value of the `trackLayoutMode` property.
-The default value of this property is `Slider.TRACK_LAYOUT_MODE_SINGLE`, which creates a single track that fills the entire width or height of the slider (depending on the slider's direction).
+The slider's track is made from either one or two buttons, depending on the value of the [`trackLayoutMode`](../api-reference/feathers/controls/Slider.html#trackLayoutMode) property.
+The default value of this property is [`Slider.TRACK_LAYOUT_MODE_SINGLE`](../api-reference/feathers/controls/Slider.html#TRACK_LAYOUT_MODE_SINGLE), which creates a single track that fills the entire width or height of the slider (depending on the slider's direction).

-If we'd like to have separate buttons for both sides of the track (one for the minimum side and another for the maximum side), we can set `trackLayoutMode` to `Slider.TRACK_LAYOUT_MODE_MIN_MAX`.
-In this mode, the width or height of each track (depending on the direction of the slider's ) is adjusted as the thumb moves to ensure that the two tracks always meet at the center of the thumb.
+If we'd like to have separate buttons for both sides of the track (one for the minimum side and another for the maximum side), we can set `trackLayoutMode` to [`Slider.TRACK_LAYOUT_MODE_MIN_MAX`](../api-reference/feathers/controls/Slider.html#TRACK_LAYOUT_MODE_MIN_MAX).
+In this mode, the width or height of each track (depending on the direction of the slider) is adjusted as the thumb moves to ensure that the two tracks always meet at the center of the thumb.

 `Slider.TRACK_LAYOUT_MODE_SINGLE` is often best for cases where the track's appearance is mostly static.
 When you want down or hover states for the track, `Slider.TRACK_LAYOUT_MODE_MIN_MAX` works better because the state will only change on one side of the thumb, making it more visually clear to the user what is happening.